RichGibson/vienna_guide/README.md

 vendors absolutely will take advantage of you.
 If you want 100 g of olives, for example, you need to be absolutely firm.

 Or 100 g of cheese.
-It took us a week to finish the half kilo chunk of cheese that we got when we asked for 100 grams.
+It took us a week to finish the half-kilo chunk of cheese that we got when we asked for 100 grams (Christine wants to point out that we did absolutely finish it, and that it was delicious).

 There is a Flohmarkt on Saturdays from 6:30 am - 2:30 pm, or later.
 One way to experience this is to be out late and then stumble on the market when you are on your way home at 6:30 in the morning.

-But for real markets, try the Viktor-Adler-Markt in the tenth district.
+But for real markets, try the Viktor-Adler-Markt in the Tenth District.